-In 2009, the Boilermakers posted a 14-17 mark, including a seventh-place Big Ten finish and two wins over ranked opponents with a lineup that included just two seniors.
-Tiffany Fisher garnered honorable mention All-Big Ten acclaim, while Ariel Turner was named to the Big Ten All-Freshmen team.
+In 2009, the Boilermakers posted a 14-17 mark, including a seventh-place Big Ten finish and two wins over ranked foes with a lineup that included just two seniors.

-The 2010 season was a banner year for the Boilermakers as the team advanced to the Elite Eight for the first time since 1982, knocked of a top five foe for the first time in program history (No. 4 Penn State on Oct.
-8) and continued on to best top-ranked Florida in the Sweet 16.
+The 2010 season was a banner year for the Boilermakers as the team advanced to the Elite Eight for the first time since 1982, knocked of a top five foe for the first time in program history and continued on to best top-ranked Florida in the Sweet 16.
 With a 24-11 overall mark and 12-8 Big Ten record, the team finished fourth in the league.
 Setter Jaclyn Hart earned third team All-America honors and was a unanimous All-Big Ten selection.

 The 2012 season brought Purdue its sixth NCAA Sweet 16 berth, saw the team defeat five ranked foes and play host to the NCAA Regionals in Mackey Arena.
 The Boilermakers went 23-11, including a fifth-place Big Ten finish, while ranking among the Top 25 throughout the season and finishing the season at No. 15.
 Ariel Turner brought home Academic All-American of the Year and second team AVCA All-America honors.

-In 2013, the Boilermakers ended the season ranked eighth in the final AVCA poll after advancing to the Elite Eight for the second time in four years, posting a 23-12 overall record, defeating a program-record eight ranked opponents and finishing sixth in the Big Ten.
-Purdue became just one of five teams to advance to the Sweet 16 each of the last four years and is one of just four to play in the Regional Final in two of the last four seasons.
+In 2013, the Boilermakers ended the season ranked eighth nationally after advancing to the Elite Eight, posting a 23-12 overall record, defeating a program-record eight ranked opponents and finishing sixth in the Big Ten.
 Val Nichol received AVCA All-America third team honors, while KiKi Jones garnered honorable mention acclaim.
 Two Boilermakers garnered All-Big Ten and three earned All-Region accolades.
-More than 40,000 fans came to see Purdue play at home, ranking the team 13th in national attendance average (2,532).
+More than 40,000 fans came to see Purdue play at home, ranking the team 16th in national attendance average (2,532).